 Tylenol (acetaminophen) is a widely used drug which is considered safe when used appropriately.
-Tylenol safety decreases the chance for undesirable side effects.
-Safety warnings about Tylenol should be respected.
-To enhance patient safety, Tylenol must be taken according to directions.
+Safe use decreases the chance for undesirable side effects.
+Safety warnings about Tylenol should be respected and it should be taken according to directions.
 If you take Tylenol or may take it in the future, here are 10 things you should know.

 1 - Tylenol is a medication prescribed for pain relief and fever reduction.